onvif/specs/guidelines.md

 * issue-xx-yyyyy - Change request for issue XX with short title YYYY.
   Note that these branches may be deleted once the pull request has been approved.

-* xxxx-yyyy - Feature branch for group xxxx with short title yyyyy.
+* xxxx/yyyy - Feature branch for group xxxx with short title yyyyy.

 ## Feature Development Process